 Ski Holidays In Tignes

 The highest of the villages, Tignes Val Claret is nested on the mountainside at 2100m with pisted runs stretching to a height of 3656m.
-Tignes has staked itself as one of the highest ski resorts in Europe, meaning it is almost unmatched in snow reliability.
-As such, we are able to offer ski holidays in Tignes from November right through to the beginning of May.
+Tignes Val Claret has staked itself as one of the highest ski resorts in Europe, meaning it is almost unmatched in snow reliability.
+As such, we are able to offer ski holidays in Tignes from early December right through to the beginning of May.
 Even in a disappointing season, when the snow is thin on the ground in resort, the Grand Motte glacier can be relied upon to provide an exhilarating day of skiing.
 This promise of guaranteed white stuff makes ski holidays in Tignes a popular option.

 Skiing In Tignes

 The high altitude and the gift of two glaciers in the Espace Killy area mean that, no matter how bad the snow seems in resort you are guaranteed to have a great snow-filled day on the piste.
-With the Espace Killy ski area providing an astonishing 300km of groomed pistes and Tignes alone having 154km, there is something suited for every ability.
+With the Espace Killy ski area providing 300km of groomed pistes and Tignes alone having 154km, there is something suited for every ability.

 Tignes Val Claret boasts an impressive snow park with relatively modest kickers for those wanting to practise and perfect their freestyle, but for the big air and the kick-ass black kickers the Val d’Isere park is where you want to be.
 Even if you’re not brave enough to hit them yourself, it always provides some jaw-dropping spectatorship.